Gut Renovation Cost Per Square Foot in Chicago (2026)

 Costs vary significantly by property type in the Chicago area:

-Apartment Gut Renovation: $150-$250 per square foot.
-Apartment renovations in Chicago often involve HOA requirements, building access restrictions, and coordinating with building management.
+Apartment Gut Renovation (or Apartment Gut Rehab): $150-$250 per square foot in Chicago, $90-$180 per square foot in Rockford / northwest Illinois.
+Apartment gut rehabs in Chicago often involve HOA requirements, building access restrictions, and coordinating with building management.
 High-rise apartments in downtown Chicago tend toward the higher end due to logistics and material delivery challenges.
+The cost per square foot to remodel a gutted apartment to studs varies most by city and labor market.

 Single-Family Home Gut Renovation: $100-$200 per square foot.
 Single-family homes in Chicago's suburbs offer more flexibility and typically lower per-square-foot costs.
 Accessibility for crews and materials is easier, and there are fewer logistical constraints than condo or apartment projects.